wp-plugins/simple-subscribe/readme.txt

 Forms have both client / server side validation and they are literally bulletproof.
 There plenty of other features you will find "on the run".

-**Newly** you can change the look of the e-mail digest, colours, type etc.
+**Newly** you can change the look of the e-mail digest, colours, type etc. and contact all your subscribers directly with your own Subject and Message right from your Wordpress dashboard.

-If you are a **Developer**, what you're looking for is [here.](http://wordpress.org/plugins/simple-subscribe/other_notes/ "Developer's Guide").
+If you are a **Developer**, what you're looking for is [here.](http://wordpress.org/plugins/simple-subscribe/other_notes/ "Developer's Guide")

 = Road-map =